memgraph/blog/2019-05-31-official-memgraph-drivers-are-out.md

 ## How to get started

+We will show you how to setup [mgclient], [pymgclient] and [mgconsole] and run a few basic queries.

 ### Installing mgclient

-Memgraph C driver, [mgclient], serves as a base for both [pymgclient] and [mgconsole], so you will have to install it first.
+The Memgraph C driver, [mgclient], serves as a base for both [pymgclient] and [mgconsole], so you will have to install it first.
 At this moment, the only way to install [mgclient] is by building from source.
 You can start by cloning the [GitHub repository](https://github.com/memgraph/mgclient) and following